 The preliminary plat shall be drawn to a scale not smaller than one hundred feet to an inch (1" = 100'), and shall be on standard twenty four inch by thirty six inch (24" x 36") paper.
 The plat shall show:

-The proposed name of the subdivision (there shall be no duplication of subdivision names in the city).
+The proposed name of the subdivision which shall be unique when compared to county records of previously-adopted subdivisions.

 Its location as forming part of a larger tract or parcel, where the plat submitted covers only a part of the subdivider's tract on only a part of larger vacant area.
 In such a case, a sketch of the prospective future street system of the part submitted shall be considered in light of adjustments and connections with the future street system of the larger area.
 The preliminary plat shall show all property owned or optioned by the subdivider pertaining to the proposed subdivision at hand.